sjkiss/ontario_private_school_enrolment/README.md

 The basic graph of interest is ![here](https://github.com/sjkiss/ontario_private_school_enrolment/raw/main/ontario_private_school_enrolment.png)

 I'll commit to updating this repository as data becomes available.
-If anyone spots any concerns, please
+If anyone spots any concerns, please contact me or open a pull request.